instructor-ai/instructor/docs/philosophy.md

 By treating LLMs as just another function that returns a typed object, this library aims to remove the perceived complexity and make working with LLMs more approachable.
 It provides a flexible foundation for incorporating LLMs into your projects while allowing you to leverage the full power of Python to write your own code.

 1. Define a Schema `#!python class StructuredData(OpenAISchema):`
-2. Excapsulate all your LLM logic into a function `#!python def extract(a) -> StructuredData:`
+2. Encapsulate all your LLM logic into a function `#!python def extract(a) -> StructuredData:`
 3. Define typed computations against your data with `#!python def compute(data: StructuredData):`

 Here are some key points to understand:

 * **Minimal Installation:** This library is designed to be lightweight.
 If you prefer not to install the library and its two dependencies, you can simply extract the `function_calls.py` file from the code and incorporate it directly into your project.
 Own it.
-Its a single script.
+It is a single script.

 * **Code as prompts:** With both the DSL and the structured extraction we don't make a distinction between a code vs a `prompt template`.
-We believe the prompts that go into a LLM should be constructed and colocated with the code we need to execute.
+We believe the prompts that go into a LLM should be constructed and collocated with the code we need to execute.
 Prompts are created via docstrings, descriptions and functions that construct messages.

 * **Writing Prompts:** The library also includes an experimental prompt pipeline api.
 The DSL is a thin wrapper that aims to improve code readability by adding light abstraction around templates as messages.
 It provides a slightly more syntax for working with LLMs, making the prompting easier to read.